Best Practices for Using Yeast in Pizza Dough (Dry and Fresh)

 Surprisingly, the study found that dough in which yeast had been suspended for 40 minutes in the saltwater solution had the largest volume and ranked highest in taste, aroma, and overall quality.
 The study concluded that the “stress” induced by the salt did not harm the yeast, but actually enhanced its functionality, resulting in improved bread quality.

-Of course, this does not mean that it is advisable or recommended to dissolve yeast in saltwater before adding it to the dough, and the results of the study can be further interpreted and analyzed.
+Of course, this does not mean that it is advisable or recommended to suspend yeast in saltwater before adding it to the dough, and the results of the study can be further interpreted and analyzed.
 However, this study proves, at the very least, that yeast does not die or sustain significant damage in the presence of salt.

 Therefore, as long as salt and yeast are not left together for an extended period, adding salt directly with yeast should not be an issue.